Language Models That Walk the Talk: A Framework for Formal Fairness Certificates: Experimental Results

 \paragraph{Toxicity detection.}

 For the toxicity detection experiment, we begin by identifying a set of common toxicity-related terms from the dataset.
 Using a pre-trained embedding space, we then retrieve the 50 nearest neighbors for each term, following the same approach used for gendered terms.
-For each toxic word, we calculate the maximum $\ell_\infty$ distance among its top 50 nearest neighbors.
-This value represents the farthest semantic deviation closely related within the embedding space to still be considered as having the same semantic meaning.
-The largest such distance observed across all common toxic terms defines the reference circle used in this experiment (shown as the coral circle in \Cref{fig:toxity_3b}).
+For each toxic word, we compute the maximum $\ell_\infty$ distance among its 50 nearest neighbors, representing the semantic boundary for meaning-preserving substitutions.
+The largest of these distances defines the reference circle (coral, in \Cref{fig:toxity_3b}), used to assess whether the model's predictions remain stable under semantically equivalent toxic term replacements.
 An example of the full neighbor set is provided in \Cref{sec:distance_complete}.